 Susan received her undergraduate degree (B.A.) from the University of Maryland, College Park, where she double majored in Criminology & Criminal Justice and Communication.
 Susan was an active member of her sorority, Sigma Delta Tau, served as a campus tour guide for prospective students and their families and was a member of both National Honor Societies for her undergraduate majors.

-Susan currently resides with her husband in Montgomery County, Maryland.
+Susan currently resides with her husband and daughters in Montgomery County, Maryland.

 Carole has practiced estate and trust planning and administration in Maryland and the District of Columbia for over thirty years.
 Born and reared in Norfolk, Virginia, Carole received a Bachelor of Arts degree in history from the College of William and Mary.
 At William & Mary she was tapped for membership in Mortar Board, a senior women’s academic/leadership honorary society.
 Carole was also a member of Pi Beta Phi sorority and has retained close ties to William and Mary, serving on her class reunion committee.

 Carole earned her law degree from Georgetown University Law Center where she served as the staff editor of the American Criminal Law Review.
 At Georgetown, she focused her studies on tax and estate/trust law due to a deep personal connection with the subject.
 Carole’s father died when she and her four siblings were very young.
 As a result, Carole “lived an estate plan” that her father established under his will.
 She experienced first-hand the positive and negative aspects of her father’s and his attorney’s choices.
 That personal experience inspires and informs her work and engenders her strong commitment to plan appropriately for clients, especially those concerned for the long-term welfare of spouses, children and other family members.